jbornilla/co2emissions/README.md

 The data is sourced from Our World in Data's Github Repository, https://github.com/owid/co2-data/blob/master/owid-co2-codebook.csv , and was downloaded on March 29, 2023.

 ### Data Processing:
 The data was processed using Python Software in the Colab Notebook uploaded above.
-The data was dowloaded as a CSV file and uploaded into the notebook where it was clean adn transformed into a data frame.
+The data was dowloaded as a CSV file and uploaded into the notebook where it was cleaned and transformed into a data frame.

 ### Author:
 Project by Julia Bornilla.